mmarko88/mmarko88.github.io/content/post/docker/basics/index.md

 shareImage: 'fp_in_java.png' # For SEO and social media snippets.
 ---

-# Docker intro

-## History
-* chroot system call (1979)
-  Way to protect password file.
-Literally have ony files that are available for that process.
-* Around 2000 jail FreeBSD 4.0 speed up process with isolation mechanics
-* Solaris Zones (2004) Solaris 10.
-Container.
-Better implementation.
-* Linux Containers - LXC (2008) 2.6.24 of the linux containers.

-How do we run untrusted code in our environments.
-Set the stage for the docker.
-* Talk set the industry on fire.
-What docker really did.
-They were for 5 years in linux.
-Very hard to work with.
-Very technical.
-Introduction of the image.
-Docker introduced images.
+# What is Docker?
+Docker is important for developers because it allows them to build and run their applications on a virtualized environment.
+This means that the applications are not tied to a specific machine and can be run on any machine that has the docker engine installed.
+While VM engines also allows us to do the same, docker accomplishes this in more efficient ways.

+You can imagine docker as a lightweight VM.
+Every docker container has its own process space, own network interface, you can get a shell on it, install packages and run stuff as root or regular user.
+VM creates virtual hardware layer, and then we can run additional OS on that software.
+Docker uses host kernel for executing processes, no virtual hardware is used.
+Because of that, Docker can run only OS that is compatible with a host kernel.
+If you want to run different OS than HOST, then Docker needs to use VM behind the scenes.
+There is exception for running Linux containers on Windows, Docker can be set up to use WSL (Windows Subsystem for Linux).
+The big win for Docker is that it runs applications directly on hardware by isolating the process on the host machine.

+Containers are not very new, they exist in the linux kernel since 2008 (LXC), and in some OSes even before.
+The problem with containers those days was that containers were not easy to use.
+You need to install a lot of software to use them, and you need to know a lot about kernel in order to be able to set up a kernel for a new virtual environment.
+And the most important, it was hard to share and move them between machines.

+Docker simplified process of creating containers and running them.
+But, this is not the main feature why people started using Docker.
+People started using Docker because it introduced concept of images.
 Image format is what god everyone's attention.
 Repeatability, ability to scale and streamline are very big wins.

+### Docker architecture image.

+### Where to get docker

+## Docker basic building blocks
+### What is docker image?
+#### What is docker image layer?
-## What is Docker?
+### What is docker container?

-High level approach: lightweight VM

 What is a container